 In other words, a hit-and-run accident does not qualify for comprehensive coverage since it involves a collision with another vehicle, but hit-and-run vandalism would be covered by comprehensive insurance.… read full answer

 You should drop your collision insurance when your annual premium equals 10% of your car's value.
-If your collision insurance costs $100 total per year, for example, drop the coverage when your car is worth $1,000.
-At that point, your insurance payments are too close to your car's value to be worthwhile.
+If your collision insurance costs $100 total per year, for example, drop the coverage when your car is worth $1,000 since, at that point, your insurance payments are too close to your car's value to be worthwhile.
 Drivers can easily find a car’s value with the online vehicle appraisal calculators from Edmunds or Kelly Blue Book.… read full answer

 When you rarely use your car